Wyoming's Close Corp & LLC

 Drafted registration statements and assisted in bringing effective

-from 1983 through 2000, drafted offering memorandums for approximately
+offerings from 1983 through 2000, drafted offering memorandums for

-and 4 and in developing their Exchange Act compliance procedures.
+and Forms 3 and 4 and in developing their Exchange Act compliance

 Worked in a municipal bond department for two years drafting

 memorandum and providing for closings at the state, municipal and

 special improvement district level.
 Extensive tax and state issue